alphagov/govuk-design-system/src/components/cookie-banner/index.md

     text: "WCAG 2.2",
     classes: "app-tag"
   }) }}
   <p>Do not make the cookie banner ‘sticky’ to the top of the page by using `position: fixed` or any other method.
 This is to make sure it does not cover or obscure any content which has a focus applied.
-This is to comply with WCAG 2.2 success criterion <a href="https://www.w3.org/WAI/WCAG22/Understanding/focus-not-obscured-minimum.html">2.4.11 Focus not Obscured (minimum)</a>.</p>
+This is to comply with WCAG 2.2 success criterion <a href="https://www.w3.org/WAI/WCAG22/Understanding/focus-not-obscured-minimum.html">2.4.11 Focus not obscured (minimum)</a>.</p>
 </div>

 <div class="app-wcag-22" id="wcag-interact-cookie-banner" role="note">